 Because of the size of this vehicle and the possible complications involved in tire changing, this coach is not supplied with a spare tire.
 If you experience a tire related road emergency, call the number on your Winnebago Industries Premium Roadside Assistance card.
-A road side tire service unit will be quickly dispatched to your location to service your tire on the spot.
-A qualified tire road service center has the necessary equipment and expertise to handle road tire emergencies quickly and safely..
+A tire center road service unit will be quickly dispatched to your location to service your tire on the spot.
+A qualified tire center road service unit has the necessary equipment and expertise to handle road tire emergencies quickly and safely.